Edwardlzy/Photo-Renamer/README.md

 # Photo-Renamer

-Big thanks to Hayley Lin who worked with me together on this project.
+Big thanks to Hayley Lin who industriously helped and worked with me on this project.

 This program provides users a GUI to select and view photos from their file system and allows them to add/delete tags to the photos, which would change the name of the photos